MLH-Fellowship/fresh-bites/README.md

 ### Spoonacular API

+We make use of the Spoonacular API, which gives us access to information on a ton of recipes for healthy and delicious foods, to power our app.

 ## Planned Future Features

+Below are some features we plan on implementing in the future.

 ### Water Tracker with Alert

 ## A Bit about the Code

+Below is some information about what we used to create this app, which will aid anyone looking to contribute to this project or otherwise interested in what we did here.

 ### Technologies Used